michaelgruenstaeudl/BioinformaticsCourse_Fall2025/README.md

 # Bioinformatics course in fall 2023
-Some coding exercises of the bioinformatics course I am teaching in fall 2023
+Some coding exercises of the bioinformatics course taught in fall 2023

 ---